Quick Answer

 - Environmental impact screening - Automated constraint identification and reporting

-- Design iteration - Running 100 design options instead of 3 manual alternatives
+- Design iteration - Running multiple design options instead of a small manual set

 Government & Public Sector